640,000 AI Agent Visits in 30 Days: The B2B Traffic Channel No One Is Measuring

 What is an AI agent visit and why is it invisible to standard analytics tools?

-An AI agent visit occurs when a large language model (LLM) like ChatGPT, Perplexity, or Claude sends an automated request to fetch a webpage to help answer a user's query.
-These requests are recorded in server logs with user agents such as OAI-SearchBot, PerplexityBot, and ClaudeBot.
-They are invisible to standard analytics tools like Google Analytics 4 because these tools rely on JavaScript to track sessions, and AI agents do not execute JavaScript.
-For example, when a buyer asks ChatGPT a question like 'what's the best AI sales tool for inbound leads?', ChatGPT might crawl several vendor websites in real-time to formulate its answer.
-Each crawl is an AI agent visit that influences a buying decision without appearing in your analytics funnel. (source)
+An AI agent visit occurs when a large language model (LLM) like ChatGPT, Perplexity, or Claude sends an automated request to fetch a webpage to answer a user's query.
+These requests are logged in server logs under user agents such as OAI-SearchBot, PerplexityBot, and ClaudeBot.
+Standard analytics tools like Google Analytics 4 do not track these visits because they rely on JavaScript execution, which AI agents do not perform.
+As a result, AI agent traffic is invisible to traditional analytics platforms.
+Source

 How do I track AI agent visits to my website?

 AI agent visits are logged in your server access logs under specific user agent strings: OAI-SearchBot (ChatGPT), PerplexityBot (Perplexity), and ClaudeBot (Claude).
 Standard analytics tools like Google Analytics 4 don't capture them because they don't execute JavaScript.
-To measure AI agent traffic, you need server-log analysis or a purpose-built tool like our Agent Visibility tool. (source)
+To measure AI agent traffic, you need server-log analysis or a purpose-built tool like Agent Analytics.
+Source

 Why is AI agent traffic considered an invisible B2B traffic channel?

-AI agent traffic is considered invisible because standard analytics platforms, like Google Analytics, do not track it.
-These tools rely on JavaScript to record sessions, which AI crawlers do not execute.
-As a result, B2B websites are receiving a significant volume of traffic—between 750 and 4,000 AI page fetches daily—that is comparable to organic search traffic, but it goes unmeasured.
-With 91% of this traffic coming from ChatGPT, it has become a dominant reader of website content, potentially surpassing referral sources, newsletters, or even paid search, yet companies cannot see this activity in their analytics. (source)
+AI agent traffic is invisible because standard analytics platforms, such as Google Analytics, rely on JavaScript to record sessions, which AI crawlers do not execute.
+This means B2B websites receive significant traffic—between 750 and 4,000 AI page fetches daily—that is comparable to organic search traffic but goes unmeasured.
+91% of this traffic comes from ChatGPT, making it a dominant reader of website content.
+Source

 What is the 'Invisible Pipeline Problem' identified by Salespeak's research?

-The 'Invisible Pipeline Problem' is the reality that most companies are unaware of the significant traffic their websites receive from AI agents like ChatGPT, Perplexity, and Claude.
-Research based on a 640,000 visit dataset shows that traditional analytics tools do not capture this activity.
-Consequently, companies don't know which pages AI agents are reading, what AI is saying about their products, or how they appear in competitor comparisons.
-This 'invisible traffic' represents a missed opportunity, as buyers using AI for research may be choosing competitors or converting at a 4.4x higher rate, but companies have no way to measure or influence this channel without specific AI agent analytics. (source)
+The 'Invisible Pipeline Problem' refers to the fact that most companies are unaware of the significant traffic their websites receive from AI agents like ChatGPT, Perplexity, and Claude.
+Traditional analytics tools do not capture this activity, so companies don't know which pages AI agents are reading, what AI is saying about their products, or how they appear in competitor comparisons.
+This represents a missed opportunity, as buyers using AI for research may be choosing competitors or converting at a much higher rate.
+Source

-Based on Salespeak's research, B2B SaaS websites typically receive between 750 and 4,000 AI page fetches per day.
+B2B SaaS websites typically receive between 750 and 4,000 AI page fetches per day.
 The volume varies by domain authority, content depth, and category competitiveness.
-Sites with strong educational content and high domain authority trend toward the upper end of that range. (source)
+Sites with strong educational content and high domain authority trend toward the upper end of that range.
+Source

 Does ChatGPT actually crawl my website?